BobTheZombie/LPM.Org/README.md

 Each hook checks for the presence of its corresponding tool and exits quietly if it is not installed.

+### Kernel installation hook

+When a package flagged as a kernel is installed, LPM invokes the `kernel_install` hook.
+The default Python implementation regenerates the initramfs using `mkinitcpio` and, if available, updates bootloader entries via `bootctl` or `grub-mkconfig`.

 ## Solver heuristics

 The resolver uses a CDCL SAT solver with VSIDS‑style variable scoring and phase